cloudsecuritynz/f5ohs/README.md

 * 15.1.0

 ### What is F5OHS not?
 F5OHS is not a replacement for any real-time operational monitoring tools.
 Organisations should, ideally, be monitoring the device with SNMP (and augmenting with sflow) and sending all logs to a SIEM.
+F5OHS was designed to augment those tools.

 ### Does it work with partitions?
 In general, APM and GTM dont play nice with partitions, so partitions shouldnt be a big part of the checking.